darwingp/darwin/README.md

 ## Terminology

-*testcase* -> A function that takes a Push program and returns a numberical error value.
+*testcase* -> A function that takes a final Push state and returns a numerical error value.

-              These are usually created/declared through the testcase macro.
+*inputs* -> A list of input values to be used to create the :input attribute on an individual.
+	    Order matters.

 *gene* -> A hash map containing a key :value which denotes the value of the gene after
           translation and other keys representing epigenetic markers.
 Some epigenetic markers include: